lldap/lldap/README.md

 The administrator group for LLDAP is `lldap_admin`: anyone in this group has admin rights in the Web UI.
 Most LDAP integrations should instead use a user in the `lldap_strict_readonly` or `lldap_password_manager` group, to avoid granting full administration access to many services.
+To prevent privilege escalation users in the `lldap_password_manager` group are not allowed to change passwords of admins in the `lldap_admin` group.

 ### Integration with OS's